Your business can’t afford slow internet. What’s merely a nuisance at home can cause serious problems for a small business.

 With cable internet, you can get higher download speeds—up to 50 Mbps in some cases—for less than you’d pay for only 20 Mbps download speeds on T1.
 The catch is that upload speeds for cable may be substantially lower than download speeds—and neither speed is guaranteed.

 T1 internet is a perfect fit for some businesses.
-If you use off-site backup, store data in the cloud (using a service like Dropbox), or use cloud-based apps (such as Salesforce), T1 speed might be what you’re looking for.
+If you are like 92% of small businesses that use at least one cloud-based service for off-site backup, store data in the cloud (using a service like Dropbox), or use cloud-based apps (such as Salesforce), T1 speed might be what you’re looking for.

 Businesses with branch offices can also benefit from this speed.
 For instance, a community bank with several local branches has been using T1 for years.
 A T1 line connecting the branches to the main office gives the bank a secure, reliable way to keep information flowing smoothly.
 The bank can handle financial data and ensure data is transferred over secure dedicated lines.